Nikon Z9 Camera Review

 Working our way around the body, the top should look very familiar to Nikon DSLR flagship owners: button cluster to the left of the viewfinder, settings display to the right, and the now "standard" array of three buttons just behind the shutter release.
 Close observers will note that the two-button quick commands (reset and format card) are back.
 The hot shoe above the viewfinder is, unfortunately, just a Nikon-proprietary hot shoe.
 There isn't a special digital connector at the front as Canon and Sony have now added to their top cameras.
 Don't despair, if you need powered XLR mics from the camera, the 3.5mm microphone jack can provide power, and Tascam has already produced an audio accessory that uses that capability.

 The back of the Z9 should look familiar.
 Yet unfamiliar ;~).
 Nikon has managed to merge the old DSLR flagship controls with the Z System controls pioneered with the Z6/Z7.
 This throws some in a tizzy at first—"the playback button isn't where I expect it!"—however Nikon's provided ways to customize the camera that should deal with most of those that have the cheese-moving jitters.
-I do have a number of comments in the handling section, coming up, but the real thing to note here is that the buttons below the Rear LCD have transitioned over from the DSLRs (though not the extra LCD), and the vertical grip controls nicely duplicate the horizontal grip controls, right down to the i button being rotated 90° and about where you'd expect it when holding the camera vertically.
+I do have a number of comments in the handling section, coming up, but the real thing to note here is that the buttons below the Rear LCD have transitioned over from the DSLRs (though not including the extra settings LCD), and the vertical grip controls nicely duplicate the horizontal grip controls, right down to the i button being rotated 90° and about where you'd expect it when holding the camera vertically.

 While previous flagship models have a fixed Rear LCD, the Z9 for some reason has a two-axis tilting one.
 It's a bit awkward to use, and it doesn't have as much tilt in either direction as I'd like, but it does mean you can attempt the overhead or underhand photos from either grip while composing on the Rear LCD.
 The size and resolution of the Rear LCD is still a 3.2", 2.1m dot TFT panel.

-And while we're talking about connections, the Z9 has plenty, and for the most part, these are exactly what we want: USB Type C, HDMI Type A (full size), 802.3ab Ethernet (1000Base-T), 802.11b/g/n/a/ac (2/5Mhz) Wi-Fi (though with less range than the old WT-6), Bluetooth 5.0 Low Energy, and surprisingly, GPS/GLOSNASS/GZSS location data built-in that's NMEA-compliant and able to create logs.
+And while we're talking about connections, the Z9 has plenty, and for the most part, these are exactly what we want: USB Type C, HDMI Type A (full size), 802.3ab Ethernet (1000Base-T), 802.11b/g/n/a/ac (2/5Mhz) Wi-Fi (though with less range than the old external WT-6), Bluetooth 5.0 Low Energy, and surprisingly, GPS/GLOSNASS/GZSS location data built-in that's NMEA-compliant and able to create logs.
 Coupled with all that connectivity is a new NETWORK menu that includes Connect to smart device, Connect to computer, Connect to FTP, and even Connect to other cameras.
 Prepare to geek out if you want to get down in the bowels of that menu and configure the Z9 to connect to your favorite whatever.
 It can be done.
 It just might take some setup trial and error.

 On the front of the camera we have the usual PC Sync socket and the traditional 10-pin circular connection, which supports legacy remote control options, including the WR-R10 wireless transmitter shown here (and the new WR-R11a version).
 Unlike previous cameras, Nikon now orients the 10-pin connector diagonally; it's a little easier to get to the lock-down rings now than it was on earlier cameras.

-Let's start with what the Z9 can do today: 8K 24/25/30, 4K 24/25/30/50/60/100/120, and Full HD 24/25/30/50/60/100/120.
+Let's start with what the Z9 could do from day one: 8K 24/25/30, 4K 24/25/30/50/60/100/120, and Full HD 24/25/30/50/60/100/120.
 With no time limits or overheating issues (you might trigger overheating on really hot days, but I haven't yet at up to 90°F).
 The Z9 offers internal 10-bit recording, and three basic compressions (ProRes 4:2:2HQ, H.265, and H.264, though which are available depends upon frame size/frame rate you set).
 N-Log and HLG are available, as well (again, varies with frame size/frame rate as to what's available).

-That variation probably worries you.
 As a 4K video camera, the Z9 offers a superb range of choice and it's doing so with the full sensor (oversampling).
 I can't imagine that anyone needing 4K is going to be disappointed with the capabilities or the results.
 Moreover, as many of you may have noticed from all the Z9 promotional videos making the rounds, you can record externally either with clean 4K HDMI and N-Log/HLG, or with the camera's display overlays active.
 A really nice touch.

 Nikon has started adding "more" to their video side.
 Not only do we have peak level zebras available, but we also have mid-tone zebras, as well (useful for many broadcast settings, so you see that you're putting most of the signal into the best tonal range).
+Each of the significant firmware updates added video capabilities, so Nikon may not be done with making an already good video camera into a better one.

 Storage on the Z9 is two slots that can mount XQD or CFexpress Type B cards.
 All the usual dual-slot capabilities Nikon has had in the past are available, including JPEG in Slot 1 — JPEG in Slot 2 (which allows you to create a full-sized JPEG and a small JPEG for pushing off the camera via SnapBridge or another connection very quickly).